erincodes/portfolio-website/README.md

 ### Edits &amp; Suggestions
 - Good idea to kill any "dead code" that's left behind - that means deleting the commented-out code that's leftover.
 - Watch HTML indentation.
 This becomes more important as the document becomes more complex.
 If the indentation is correct and accurate, building and debugging pages becomes much easier.

+## Milestone 2&alpha; Feedback
+Nice work - your direction and layout ideas are clear and well defined.
+Overall the element layout should work well with the Bootstrap grid with a few simple customizations to the default navbar.
+I think everything you'll need for that is already built into Bootstrap - have a look at the flexbox options, they may be of help.

+The interactive and animated elements will likely need some JavaScript that is not included with Bootstrap however, so be prepared for some potential complexity there.
+But overall it shouldn't be too difficult.
+I have some recommendations below.

+**Tesimonials**: Rotating a set of content can be done with some custom jQuery.
+It will basically cycle thorough each quote and fade-in/fade-out after a delay.
+You may need to build this from scratch, and I can help point you in the right direction when the time comes.

+**Portfolio**: The behavior you're wanting here will require using some JavaScript tools.
+For the thumbnail carousel functionality, I think [Flickity](https://flickity.metafizzy.co) might be worth a look.
+It's touch/swipe enabled for mobile, and responsive.

+The built-in Bootstrap tooltips probably not the best choice for your gallery as the functionality and amount of data you can display is limited.
+Traditionally tooltips are really only intended to display a brief line of text, so I think you'll need a different solution here.

+One idea that that came to my mind was something along the lines of this: https://tympanus.net/codrops/2014/06/19/ideas-for-subtle-hover-effects/.
+This would be CSS driven and won't require any additional JS.

+If you're set on going with a hover info bubble, I'd take a look at a customizable tooltip JS plugin like [Tooltipster](http://iamceege.github.io/tooltipster/).

+Either way, be prepared for some potential challenges that come with building this part of the UI and integrating such solutions.

+**Contact Me**: Do you have an existing mail list that you'd like to integrate with this site?
+If so, have a look at the official  documentation for the list software you're using and look for  integration instructions for PHP or JavaScript.
+Depending on what/how I'm not sure how easily it can be integrated into our existing Swiftmailer-driven contact form, but there could be some easy options available.
+Simplest solution: the "Subscribe to email list" option is a simple opt-in field and the mail-list subscription could be something you manage manually at this point.

+**Footer**: Bootstrap has a built-in "fixed-bottom" class you can use.
+You can disable it using some custom CSS in a `@media` query on the appropriate breakpoints.

+Your directory structure and code all look good.
+I think you're ready to begin development.

+Build your PWP in a file named `index.php` inside `/public_html`.
+CSS, images, and JS directories should also be inside `public_html` and siblings to `/documentation`.
+We won't be using the `/documentation` directory any longer.

+If you feel ahead of the curve during your development phase in the coming weeks, have a look at the [PWP Contact Form Doc](https://bootcamp-coders.cnm.edu/class-materials/jquery-validated-captcha-form/) for an overview of the Swiftmailer integration.

+Nice work.
+Your Milestone 1 passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+You're clear to begin development!

+### Edits &amp; Suggestions
+- [FontAwesome](https://fontawesome.com/) is a great resource for free iconography.